NOAA-GFDL/MDTF-diagnostics/CODE_OF_CONDUCT.md

 ## Code of Conduct

 Model Diagnostics Task Force framework team is dedicated to providing a respectful and inclusive community for everyone.
+We provide this code of conduct as part of this commitment, following similar standards for other community development projects, as cited in the references.
 We do not tolerate harassment or bullying of any community member in any form.
 This applies equally to all community members regardless of their title, seniority, background, gender, etc., in all forums managed by the MDTF framework team.
 This includes the mailing lists, our GitHub project space, slack workspaces, in-person events, and any other forums created by the project team.
 In addition, violations of this code outside these spaces may affect a person's ability to participate within them.
 As part of the code of conduct policy, we will provide below ground rules for all forums (e.g meetings) created by the project team, supporting project initiatives.

 ## General code of conduct